 The NSR/SR determination made by the IRB will be based on the proposed use of the device in the investigation, not on the device alone.
 The IRB will consider the nature of any harms that may result from use of the device, including potential harms from additional procedures subjects would need to undergo as part of the investigation (eg, procedures for inserting, implanting, or deploying the device).
-The IRB may consult with the FDA or require the sponsor or investigator to obtain a determination from the FDA The IRB will document the SR or NSR determination and the basis for it in the meeting minutes and provide the investigator, and sponsor, if applicable, with the determination in writing.
+The IRB may consult with the FDA or require the sponsor or investigator to obtain a determination from the FDA.
+The IRB will document the SR or NSR determination and the basis for it in the meeting minutes and provide the investigator, and sponsor, if applicable, with the determination in writing.

 Non-significant risk device studies do not require submission of an IDE application to the FDA but must be conducted in accordance with the abbreviated requirements of IDE regulations (21 CFR 812.2(b)).
-Under the abbreviated requirements, unless the FDA has informed a sponsor that an application to the FDA is required, devices that are not significant risk and are not banned are considered to have approved applications for IDE's so long as the sponsor (or sponsor-investigator):
+Under the abbreviated requirements, the following categories of investigations are considered to have approved applications for IDE's, unless the FDA has notified a sponsor under 812.20(a) that approval of an application is required: Labels the device in accordance with 812.5.